asciidude/Protem/README.md

 Looking for support?
 [Join us on Discord](https://discord.gg/NBxHE5UyTD).

+<b>Protem is a work in progress.
+This repository was made to visualize the README file, and this repository is rendered useless so far.</b> You can join us on Discord to actually get updates, though.

 ## :thinking:  What is Protem?
 Protem is a CLI where there is a set of projects to use, Protem will handle installing the node dependencies for the project (unless configured not to) along with any other requirements needed.